IdioticProgramApe/IdioticProgramApe.github.io/_posts/2025-10-31-unreal-multithreaded-rendering.md

 ### RHI Command Translation

-Translation is used to convert `RHICommandList` to Command Buffer.
+Translation is used to convert `RHICommandList` to Command Buffer (each Command Buffer is usually handle by one thread).

 ```mermaid
 ---